Interstellar travel—the Guāngguànhuán Drive enables Solar System escape.

 “Sorry.”

 “Hm, well.”
-Magiri exhaled, her breath smelling of coffee.
+Magiri exhaled, the smell of coffe on her breath.
 “Honestly, you've been a great help.
-Who knows when I'll stumble!”
+Who knows if I'll stumble!”

 “Glad to be of service.
-I'll look forward to it.”
+I'll look forward to catching you.”

 Ten years like this.
-The two feeling the 15 centimeters between them.
+The two feeling every one of the 15 centimeters between them.

 “My bad, I've only been giving off mixed signals.
 I'm just tired.
 I thought I’d try to depend on others more, but it's no use.
 Everyone coming to me all at once is too much to handle.”